abhij2109/springJDBC/README.md

-Spring JDBC configuration and Performing all CRUD operations.
+Spring JDBC configuration and Performing all CRUD operations by Removing config.xml and adding JDBCconfig.java file

 1. Creation of Table by using query and firing it from code.
 2. Creating DAO layer and providing implementation classes.